A Home Away from Home

 Another complaint I had about the Expos games was that ticket sales were being handled by an independent contractor called Ticketpop, who imposed a $3 service charge on each ticket even if it was purchased at the box office.
 And the ticket prices were high enough; the minimum price for a seat in the seating bowl rather than in the bleachers was $25 ($28 including the service charge).
 Fortunately, parking was free, and plentiful if one included the Plaza de los Americas shopping mall across the street.
 In addition, concession prices were quite reasonable, with bottled water going for $2, for example.
 While the concession prices had not changed significantly between 2003 and 2022, they were collecting a $3 parking fee for the Cangrejeros games.
 General admission, at $12, was also the highest in the league.

 In all, this is a functional minor league park that needs a lot of work, or needs to be completely abandoned in favor of a new facility, if Major League Baseball is to move in permanently.
-Ironically, even the Puerto Rico winter league found itself without a team at the Bithorn after the 2004 season; the 2007 Serie del Caribe was held at Clemente Stadium in Carolina, about 10 miles to the east.
+Ironically, even the Puerto Rico winter league found itself without a team at the Bithorn for five seasons; the 2007 Serie del Caribe was held at Clemente Stadium in Carolina, about 10 miles to the east.

 Game # Date League Level Result